Macy-Masius (New York, US)

 Size: 5″ x 7.5″

-The An American Bookshelf series extended to only six titles, published in the late 1920s and early 1930s.
-The series was specifically focused on “accepted classics” of American literature that was, nevertheless “racy and entertaining, but little known.”
+The An American Bookshelf series extended to only six titles, published in 1927 and 1928 and sold for a few years afterward.
+The series was specifically focused on “accepted classics” of American literature that were, nevertheless “racy and entertaining, but little known.”
 The series was edited by Mark van Doren.
+An advertisement for the series (below) is from The Saturday Review, March 10, 1928, p.
+673 A prospectus, on the rear of the jacket, is also below.

 George Macy established the trade publishing firm Macy-Masius in 1923.
 Macy, apparently tiring of the trade book business, sold Macy-Masius to the Vanguard Press in 1928.
 An American Bookshelf continued to be published for several years after the merger.
-An American Bookshelf series seems to have set Macy to thinking about the prospects of the reprint series.
-An American Bookshelf was published within the dollar book, sold-at-stores model.
+An American Bookshelf series may have set Macy to thinking about the prospects of the reprint series.
 After Macy-Masius, Macy was responsible for several very successful reprint subscription series including the Limited Editions Club (1929), the Readers’ Club and Heritage Club.

-At 5″ x 7.5″ the series was larger in format than many other reprint series.
-The books and jackets were designed by Clarence Pearson Hornung although the initials “JG” are appended to the illustration on this particular jacket.
+At 5″ x 7.5″ the series was larger in format.
+The books and jackets were at least in part designed by Clarence Pearson Hornung although the initials “JG” are appended to the illustration on this particular jacket.
 The jackets had illustrations unique to each title, as with the somewhat strange and hideous jacket for Samuel Sewall’s Diary, below.

 A blurb describing the book is included, with the book price, on the front and rear dust jacket flaps.
-The book itself has a rather over-the-top blue and red art deco inspired design.
+The book itself has an over-the-top blue and red stars and zig-zags design.